Justin Hartley Gets Surprising Advice From His ‘This Is Us’ Mom As He Takes Over Ellen DeGeneres’ Talk Show

 In a reworked scene from the show, Hartley teamed up with Moore and Milo Ventimiglia as he played 9-year-old Kevin in a cheeky nod to the series flashback format.
 Of course, fans know that Parker Bates and Logan Shroyer actually play young Kevin as a kid and teenager.

-Later in the broadcast, Hartley took over Ellen’s interviewer chair and grilled Bachelorette Hannah Brown about her rumored romance with her Dancing with the Stars partner Alan Bersten, as previously shared by The Inquisitr.
+Later in the broadcast, Hartley took over Ellen’s interviewer chair and grilled Bachelorette star Hannah Brown about her rumored romance with her Dancing with the Stars partner Alan Bersten, as previously shared by The Inquisitr.

 Ellen DeGeneres took to Facebook to post Hartley’s monologue and a message to her fans.